 To view your newly textured cube, hit the 6 key.
 As a reminder, 4 views models in wireframe mode and 5 views them using an opaque shader.
 To turn off texturing in the camera view, uncheck Shading → Hardware Texturing.

 Returning to the UV Texture Editor, you should see the checker texture in the background.
 There are three buttons at the top center of the window that will let you tweak the appearance of this background image.
 The button will toggle the image on and off.
 The button will toggle whether the image is darkened or not.
+The button will toggle whether the image is filtered or not.
 Try out these buttons now.

 Selection and manipulation with UVs is similar to the methods you already know for selecting and manipulating vertices.
 One difference between the two is that vertices can only be edited in the camera view and UVs can only be edited in the UV Texture Editor.
 Thus while it is not possible to move a vertex in the UV Texture Editor, you can still select them (This also holds for UVs in the camera view).
 This is sometimes useful to see which faces are affected by a certain part of the UV map.
 Use the Right-click menu or hotkeys to change between the edit modes.
 F12 will change to UV mode.
 Make sure you are in "UV" mode when editing UVs.
 Try selecting and editing UVs in the UV Texture Editor now.